alemapnil/meetgather/README.md

 * ###### RESTful API
 Making use of RESTful API to let front-ends read, create, patch or delete data.
 All API URLs are displayed on second.py.
 * ###### MVC
-Seperating different functions in each part.
+Separating different functions in each part.
 Models are wraped in models.db.py, views are in static and templates folders, controllers are in app.py